He Can't See Us If We Don't Move!

 However, recent research has shown us that these sharks are able to detect the presence of predators and protect themselves before they are even hatched!
 At the later stages of embryonic development, the tiny sharks will stop beating their tail and curl it up around them when a predator is nearby.
 They will also stop moving their gills so much.
 Basically, they stay very, very still and hold their breath so they don't get noticed.
 This kind of behaviour is known as a "freeze response" (Kempster et al, 2013).

 A research team discovered this by studying the developing embryos in the lab.
 They set the embryos up in a tank, where they could watch their tiny movements through a video camera.
 They then simulated the presence of a predator by turning on electrodes; this tiny electrical current mimicked the natural electricity generated by predator (a beating heart, moving muscles and nerves firing all generate minuscule electrical fields).
 A stronger electrical stimulus would mean a predator, potentially a larger predator, is nearby.
-The scientists counted the tail beats and the gill movements, in order to determine how these changed when the shark embryos detected a predator was close (Kempster et al, 2013).
+The scientists counted the tail beats and the gill movements, to see if these changed when the baby sharks sensed a predator was close (Kempster et al, 2013).

 Cute and smart!